MOTORCYCLE ACCIDENT INJURY COMPENSATION

 When assessing how much your claim is worth a number of factors can significantly impact its value.
 This includes your injury type and severity, how much income you were earning before the accident, how long you were partially or totally unable to return to work, whether you are entitled to claim pain and suffering and whether any third party is liable to contribute to your compensation such as a local council or private road works organisation.
 Our expert motorcycle injury lawyers will examine all of these factors at your initial consultation and provide you with a strategic advice on how best to pursue your compensation claim.

 A lump sum compensation claim arising from a motor accident in NSW is known as an Application for Damages Under Common Law.
-Depending on your personal circumstances and the time restrictions in the motor accident compensation legislation which limit when injury claims can resolve, a claim usually takes between 2 to 3 years from the date of the accident.
+Depending on your personal circumstances a claim usually takes between 2 to 3 years from the date of the accident.

 Other factors which can impact the duration of a lump sum compensation claim include the CTP insurer’s attitude towards your injury severity and settlement negotiations, whether you require surgery, the extent of your post-surgery rehabilitation and delays in the dispute resolution process as a consequence of the global pandemic.

 Motorcycle compensation claims often involve significant disputes about who caused the accident and who is liable to pay compensation to the injured motorcyclist.
 In NSW, a motor accident lump sum compensation claim is called an ‘Application for Damages Under Common Law’ and has a number of pre-conditions that must be met before a person is entitled to claim.
 In particular, an injured motorcyclist must:

 - Not be at-fault for the accident; and

 Typically, a motorcycle accident injury claim involves: